TheKK/Air-ukulele/RPI/README.md

 License
 -------

-This part of our project is license under [GPLv3](http://www.gnu.org/licenses/gpl-3.0.html) See LICENSE in this folder for more information
+This part of our project is license under [GPLv3](http://www.gnu.org/licenses/gpl-3.0.html).
+See LICENSE in this folder for more information.